Westminster School: Fee fixing

 Between 2001 and 2004, the school was one of fifty independent schools involved in the independent school fee fixing scandal in the United Kingdom.
 It was subsequently found guilty of operating a fee-fixing cartel by the Office of Fair Trading.
-The commission argued that until 2000, the practice had been legal and that the commission had not been aware of the change to the law.
+The commission argued that until 2000, the practice had been legal and that the commission had not been aware of the change in the law.

 Rape culture and racism

-Two independent reviews were commissioned after national campaigns from Everyone's Invited and Black Lives Matter prompted evidence of rape culture and racism at Westminster school.
+Two independent reviews were commissioned after national campaigns from Everyone's Invited and Black Lives Matter unearthed evidence of rape culture and racism at Westminster School.
 In March 2022, the school issued a "sincere and unreserved" apology for harm caused by racism, sexual harassment and other harmful sexual behaviour.

 Review into harmful sexual behaviours

 In March 2021, alumni compiled a "dossier of rape culture" at the school.
 A 21-page document included 76 entries on "everyday life" for female pupils and included claims of rape, sexual assault, and sexual harassment.
 Allegations were levelled at both students and teachers.

 In March 2022, a review into harmful sexual behaviour at the school was headed by Fiona Scolding QC.
 The review considered 44 Westminster-related posts submitted to Everyone's Invited alongside other evidence.
 The review found that 25% of pupils and 65% of girls surveyed said they experienced physical or verbal harmful sexual behaviours, sexual discrimination, and unwanted sharing of images.
 There was also "a strong sense from pupil interviewees of a social hierarchy within the school where some male pupils' status was dictated by familial wealth, academic success and charisma."
-Submissions to Everyone's Invited also recalled the Westminster Tree: website that mapped sexual contact between students.
+Submissions to Everyone's Invited also recalled the Westminster Tree website that mapped sexual contact between students.

 A total of 44 recommendations included an overhaul of the school's relationships and sex education curriculum, "active bystander" training, and a greater emphasis on building healthy relationships.
 The report also recommended training for housemasters, matrons, and tutors on managing pastoral issues including mental health.
 Other recommendations include a behavioural code of conduct for students informed by the student body.